domcyrus/rustnet/INSTALL.md

 - `Process Detection: eBPF + procfs` - eBPF successfully loaded
 - `Process Detection: procfs` - Using procfs fallback

-**Note:** eBPF support is experimental and may have limitations with process name display.
+**Note:** eBPF is enabled by default on Linux builds and may have limitations with process name display.
 See [ARCHITECTURE.md](ARCHITECTURE.md) for details on eBPF implementation.
+To build without eBPF, use `cargo build --release --no-default-features`.

 **For system-wide installation:**